Unit 3 – World at War: Lasting Legacy

 - What was the name of the enigma of code used by the German navy that the U.S. finally cracked in 1943?

 - How many airplanes at Willow Run (in Michigan) were produced in the first year of production?
 What is meant by, "many historians say the Second World War was won in America's factories and laboratories"?
 Do you agree?

-- The Russians defeated the Germans at the Battle of __________, then marched on the offensive to through Germany into Berlin.
+- The Russians defeated the Germans at the Battle of __________, then marched on the offensive through Germany and into Berlin.
 HINT: Remember WWII Webquest (The Battles)

 - Where did Allied troops first invade Europe?
 What was the military code name for this invasion?
 What was the result?
 HINT: Remember WWII Webquest (The Battles)

-- What was the code name for the invasion of France?
+- What was the code name for the invasion which led to the the liberation of France?

 - The End of the Road: How did the wartime journalist Ernie Pyle die?

 - Setting the Stage for D-Day.
 What was Operation Fortitude?
 Did it work?
-HINT: Look right and try this Princeton: Operation Fortitude
+HINT: Look left and try this Princeton: Operation Fortitude

 - After Operation Fortitude, what was the next steps of the D-Day invasion?
 Where was General Erwin Rommel during the invasion?

 - What were the code names of the French beaches the Allies landed on?
 Describe the conflict that ensued during the D-Day invasion.

 - What was the Yalta Conference?
 Office of the Historian: Yalta Conference

 - Remember, Woodrow Wilson's 14 points and his concept of the League of Nations at the end of World War I?
 Of course you do, well it finally happens and is called the United Nations.
 Who donated $8.5 million to buy land in New York City as the permanent home for the United Nations?